• Skip to primary navigation

 • Line baking trays with parchment paper.
 Set aside.

-• Add the egg yolk and vanilla essence.
-Beat again until the traces of the egg yolk are no longer visible.
+• Add the egg yolk, followed by vanilla extract.
+Beat until the traces of the egg yolk are no longer visible and the vanilla is well combined.
 Scrape the sides of the bowl.

-• Sift the cornflour, plain flour, baking powder and salt into the creamed mixture.
+• Combine cornstarch, all purpose flour, baking powder and salt into a bowl and sift these dry ingredients into the creamed mixture.

-• Mix until the dry ingredients are well incorporated.
+• Mix until well incorporated.
 Scrape the sides of the bowl.

-• Add in the cornflakes and mix them in with the mixer.
-This will help to crush the cornflakes into the cookie dough.
-If mixing by hand, break the cornflakes lightly as you mix the cookie dough.
+• Add the cornflakes and mix into the dough on low speed.
+This will help to crush the cornflakes into the cookie dough (see Note 1 for mixing by hand).

-• Pour the sprinkles into a bowl.
+• Pour sprinkles into a small bowl.
 Dip the top of the flattened cookies into the sprinkles.
 Press slightly to attach the sprinkles to the cookies.

 • Turn the cookies over and place them on the baking tray.

-• Bake the cookies for 12 minutes until the sides turn light brown.
+• Bake for 12 minutes until the sides turn light brown.
 Remove cookies from the oven and cool them over a wire rack.

 • Store cookies in an airtight container to retain their crispiness.